usi-verification-and-security/upprover/trunk/cprover/src/util/README.md

     These are in the process of being removed - no new output should go via `std::cout` or `std::cerr`, but should instead use the
     \ref messaget and \ref message_handlert infrastructure.

-\subsection Graph
-### Graph

-Implemented in `src/util/graph.h` as `grapht` class.
-The `grapht` class represents a directed graph.
-However, an undirected graph can be emulated by inserting for each edge (u, v) also (v, u).
-A multi-graph is not supported though, because parallel edges are not allowed between vertices.

-#### Data representation

-A graph is defined by a template class `grapht<N>`, where `N` is the type of the nodes of the graph.
-The class `grapht` stores the nodes in a vector.
-A user of the graph is supposed to access the nodes via their indices in the vector.
-The node type `N` must meet these requirements:
-- It must be default constructible; the common way how to insert a node to the graph is to call method `add_node` which pushes a new default-constructed instance of `N` to the end of the vector and returns its index.
-  Then `operator[]` can be used to obtain a reference to the pushed instance and set its content as desired.
-- It must define a type `edget`, representing type of data attached to any edge of the graph; in case edges should not have any data attached, then one can use a predefined class `empty_edget`.
-The type must be default-constructible.
-- It must define a type `edgets` as an associative container compatible with the type `std::map<std::size_t, edget>`.
-- It must define publicly accessible members of the type `edgest`, named `in` and `out`.
-The members represent edges in the graph.
-Namely, if `u` is an index of some node in the graph and `v` is a key in the map `in` (resp. `out`) of that node, then `(v, u)` (resp. `(u, v)`) represent an edge in the graph, with attached data `in[v]` (resp. `out[v]`).
-- It must define methods `add_in`, `erase_in`, and `add_out`, `erase_out` for
-  insertion and removal of values to and from the maps `in` and `out`.
-- It must define a method `pretty` converting the node to a "pretty" string.

-One can use a predefined template class `graph_nodet<E>` as the template parameter `N` of the graph.
-The template parameter `E` allows to define the type `edget`.

-#### Graph algorithms

-The graph implementation comes with several graph algorithms.
-We describe each of them in following paragraphs.

-TODO!